islandofcats/anthropocene-health/content/guides/diy-purifier.md

 ---
 title: Build your own air purifier

+description: With a box fan and some furnace filters
+summary: A guide for constructing a high-efficacy air purifier from simple materials available at most larger department stores.

+thumbnail: "/images/diy-purifier.png"
+images: ["/images/diy-purifier.png"]

 ---

 ![](/images/diy-purifier.png "An idealized depiction of an air purifier cube built with the steps below")